nlspt/nlb-nas-corporate/_conservation-and-preservation/2-frequently-asked-qn.md

 **How do I preserve my collections?**

-·       Generally, most materials prefer a stable environment that is cool and dry (refer to specific format under Collections Care).
+·       Generally, most materials prefer a stable environment that is cool and dry, which will differ based on the material type and its format.

 ·       Keep away from direct sunlight, heat, water, and food sources.